gecko0307/dagon/README.md

-> In 2026 Dagon is finally approaching its first stable release! 🎉 Version 1.0 will be the culmination of nearly 10 years of development and contributions from the awesome D community!
+> In 2026 Dagon is finally approaching its first stable release! 🎉 Version 1.0 will be the culmination of nearly 10 years of development and lots of contributions from the awesome D community!
 There's a lot of exciting stuff coming up: check out [Dagon 2](https://github.com/gecko0307/dagon2), an in-development SDL3 port of the engine with Vulkan-based rendering.

 Dagon Engine
 ------------